Gastroenteritis in dogs

 What is gastroenteritis?

-Gastroenteritis is a condition where the stomach and intestines become inflamed, leading to digestive upset.
-Any dog can get gastroenteritis – it’s a common condition that usually goes away within a couple of days.
+Gastroenteritis is a common condition where the stomach and intestines become inflamed, leading to vomiting and diarrhoea.
+Any dog can develop gastroenteritis, and while mild cases usually settle down within a couple of days, some causes and complications are life-threatening.

 What Causes What Causes